 The first time someone learns about automobiles, the simple question comes up, "Where does one go to get fuel?
 If you were to ask anyone one on the street, almost everyone will answer " the gas station".
 For the majority of the collective to easily answer with the same response and with conviction, there has to be a sharing of knowledge from direct experience to have taken place.
 This is called common knowledge.

-When some asks "How do I make myself happy?" or "Were does one go to get happy?" the questioner will undoubtedly receive thousands of different answers with many of them in the direction of locating happiness outside of oneself.
-We call this object referral happiness and it's been a common theme in our society for a very long time.
+When some asks "How do I make myself happy?" or "Were does one go to get happy?" the questioner will undoubtedly receive hundreds of different answers with many of them in the direction of locating happiness outside of oneself.
+We call this object referral happiness and it's been a common theme in our society for quite some time.

 When someone signs up to learn Vedic Meditation, they are introducing into their knowledge base a new vocabulary and experience we call BEING.